Pope to spend 'few days' in hospital due to respiratory infection | Health

 Pope Francis has a respiratory infection and will need to spend "a few days" in hospital for treatment, the Vatican said in a statement on Wednesday, amid concern for the 86-year-old's condition.

 Pope Francis has a respiratory infection and will need to spend "a few days" in hospital for treatment, the Vatican said in a statement on Wednesday, amid concern for the 86-year-old's condition.
-The statement said the pontiff was taken to Rome's Gemelli hospital after complaining of breathing difficulties over the past few days.
-It added that tests showed he had the infection but did not have COVID-19.
+The 86-year-old pontiff was taken to Rome's Gemelli hospital after complaining of breathing difficulties over the past few days, the statement said.
+Tests showed he had the infection but did not have COVID-19, it said.

 "Pope Francis is touched by the many messages received and expresses his gratitude for the closeness and prayer," the Vatican said.
-Francis is sometimes short of breath and generally more exposed to respiratory problems, having had part of one lung removed in his early 20s when training to be a priest in his native Argentina.
+Francis, who this month marked 10 years as pope, is sometimes short of breath and generally more exposed to respiratory problems.
+He had part of one lung removed in his early 20s when training to be a priest in his native Argentina.

 His latest hospitalisation comes ahead of a Palm Sunday service on April 2 that marks the start of a hectic week of ceremonies leading to Easter Sunday on April 9, throwing into doubt whether he would be able to lead them as customary.
 Francis' health has attracted increased scrutiny in the past two years, during which he has undergone colon surgery and begun using a wheelchair or a walking stick due to chronic pain in one knee.